This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 How NOT Repurposing Videos is Hurting a YouTube Channel

 The power of creating content to me is leverage.
-This means doing the work once and continue to get paid from it.
+This means doing the work once and continuing to get paid for it.

 Leverage could also mean getting more stuff done with less work.
-Sort of like levaging a car to travel.
+Sort of like leveraging a car to travel.

 Did you know there is "a lot" you can do with just 1 YouTube video?
 There are other places to post the SAME video.